sza619/React-Projects/README.md

  5. Run *npm run dev* and view the project in the local server created by Vite.

  ## Project Details:
 * Jokes: Simple UI with jokes rendered using *props*.
 * Project-1: Simple UI showcasing some facts about React.
+* Project-2: Clone of Airbnb UI.